 The MA in Criminology, Law and Society prepares students to conduct high-quality scientific research in the criminal justice field.
 Students learn cutting-edge social science methods and data analysis skills for advancing knowledge in the social sciences and for making a difference in the development and evaluation of justice policies and practices.
 The MA in Criminology, Law and Society prepares students to pursue advanced graduate studies at the doctoral level or for positions that require rigorous research skills.

 For a related program, see Criminology, Law and Society, PhD

-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in the Admission section of this catalog.
-For information specific to the MA in criminology, law and society, see Application Requirements and Deadlines on the departmental web site.
+Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions.
+For information specific to the MA in Criminology, Law and Society, see Application Requirements and Deadlines on the departmental web site.

 For policies governing all graduate degrees, see AP.6 Graduate Policies.